 According to the National Fire Protection Association (NFPA), National Fire Prevention Week came into being almost a century ago as a grave reminder of the Great Chicago Fire of 1871.
 This famous fire “killed more than 250 people, left 100,000 homeless, destroyed more than 17,400 structures and burned more than 2,000 acres.
 The fire began on October 8, but continued into and did most of its damage on October 9, 1871,” the NFPA states.

-National Fire Prevention Week is held annually October 9-16 and gives good cause for pause for many of us who work in the seemingly low fire risk environment of the office.
-The NFPA claims there are approximately 3,340 office building fires annually, causing an average of four deaths and 44 injuries every year.
+National Fire Prevention Week is observed annually on the Sunday through Saturday period in which October 9 falls, and it gives good cause for pause for many of us who work in the seemingly low fire risk environment of the office.
+The NFPA claims there are 3,340 office building fires annually, causing an average of four deaths and 44 injuries every year.
 Where there’s people, there’s fire risk; office blazes are less common on weekends because fewer people on location means fewer opportunities for ignition.
-The bulk of office fires occur between noon and 2:00 p.m. on weekdays.
+The bulk of office fires occur between noon and 2 p.m. on weekdays.

 You can lessen your odds of having a fire burn out of control by 60% at your office by having a working smoke or fire alarm in your workplace.
 Here are four more ways you can prevent fire in your office:

 - The main cause of fire in the workplace is electricity and neglect or misuse of wiring, leading to short circuits that burn through rubbish and waste material.
 If there is accumulated waste such as loose papers and cardboard at your desk, fire spreads through these quickly.
 Make sure your area is free of paper clutter, and dispose paper products in central bins.
 Keep heat-producing equipment away from anything susceptible to burning, including copiers, coffee makers, and computers.